Role-Based Access Control (RBAC) User Guide

 • When adding users or groups, make sure they exist in your identity provider (IdP).
 When deleting users or groups, make sure you retain at least one user or group that has the Administrator role and is in your IdP; otherwise, you'll lose administrator access.

-• You cannot change the assigned role of an existing user or group using this dialog.
+• You can't change the assigned role of an existing user or group using this dialog.
 See the steps that follow for how to change roles and delete users and groups.

 • Chronicle manages the mapping between users and groups and roles.